ant-design/ant-design/components/table/index.en-US.md

 ## When To Use

-- To display a collections of structured data.
+- To display a collection of structured data.
-- To sort, search, paging, filter data.
+- To sort, search, paginate, filter data.

 ## How To Use